danielhams/didbs/README.md

 # didbs

+# Note: This project has been retired by myself and is left available for those who might find it useful.

 ## Irix Development Bootstrapper

 A perl script and some minimal supporting tools to allow bootstrapping of some recent open source tools on Irix 6.5.X, mips4.